You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 Södertörn's ERC initiative

 Aspiring ERC applicants at Södertörn University can receive substantial support in preparing their application.
 Applicants with promising project outlines can be awarded funding for consultancy services and writing time to prepare their proposals.
-An internal ERC grant writing workshop was organised for all ERC applicants at Södertörn in December 2024. and a similar event may be organised in 2025.
+Other activities are likely to be organised to support applicants.

-Applications were accepted until August 17, 2025.
-You can sign up for Grants Office's newsletter External link. to stay informed about a similar call in 2026.
+The application portal for ERC planning grants are expected to open at the end of the spring term and close in the early fall term.
+You can sign up for Grants Office's newsletter External link. to stay informed about the call.
 You are also welcome to contact Grants Office directly if you have any questions or wish to discuss a project idea.

 Apply for Internationalisation funding